$1,200 direct payments: Americans blame both parties for stimulus check stalemate

-WASHINGTON (NEXSTAR) — A new poll shows voters across the country blame both Republicans and Democrats over stalled stimulus negotiations keeping Americans from getting a second direct payments.
+WASHINGTON (NEXSTAR) — A new poll shows voters across the country blame both Republicans and Democrats over stalled stimulus negotiations which keep Americans from getting a second round of direct payments.

 A survey from September found similar numbers with voters blaming the GOP slightly more than Democrats.